-- managing any support for the child internally via the school's or college's own pastoral support processes - undertaking an early help assessment ,or - making a referral to statutory services for example as the child might be in need, is in need or suffering, or is likely to suffer harm.
+- managing any support for the child internally via the school's or college's own pastoral support processes - · undertaking an early help assessment ,or

 Once the decision is made to make a referral the Designated Safeguarding Lead will contact the MASH and make a telephone referral.
 This must be followed up in writing using the Multi Agency Referral Form within 24 hours.